Rateb Al-Awadat: Personal life

-In January 2021, Al-Awadat was treated for cancer at the Hadassah Medical Center, Israel. as his Brother Khalid Al-Awadat Said in a Facebook live "that his brother didn’t know he is going to "Israel" as the transfer done by the Jordanian authorities and his family thought he is going to Germany. and he is refusing the treatment and want to go back to Jordan, because he is refusing to deal with the Israeli occupation."
+In January 2021, Al-Awadat was treated for cancer at the Hadassah Medical Center, Israel. as his Brother Khalid Al-Awadat Said in a Facebook live "that his brother didn’t know he was going to "Israel" as the transfer was done by the Jordanian authorities and his family thought he was going to Germany and he was refusing the treatment and wanted to go back to Jordan, because he refused to deal with the Israeli occupation."

 Al-Awadat died on 26 March 2021, aged 50.